 Kent County OCC works toward:

 - Decreasing the prison commitment rate in Kent County.

-- Reduce recidivism which is defined by the State Board as probation violators, either technical or new sentence, resulting in a prison disposition.
+- Reduce recidivism which is defined by the State Board as probation violations, either technical or new sentence, resulting in a prison disposition.

 - Encourage community criminal justice stakeholder involvement in the development of the comprehensive community corrections plan.

 - Provide evidence-based programming in the community as an alternative to incarcerative sentences that will reduce future criminal activity for those that participate.

 - Monitor and evaluate funded programming to ensure the quality and content of services provided.

 Court Services Supervisor/OCC Supervisor